pimcore/pimcore/doc/Development_Documentation/10_E-Commerce_Framework/07_Filter_Service.md

 ```

 Optionally, you can configure a custom filter service which relies on a custom helper implementation.
 The helper is a tool
-for the pimcore backend controller to get possible group by values for a certain field (used by object data type IndexFieldSelection,
+for the Pimcore backend controller to get possible group by values for a certain field (used by object data type IndexFieldSelection,
 e.g. in filter definitions).
 First, create your filter service definition:

 ```yaml